 - the lack of communication and cooperation between the different systems.

-But the real opportunity that BIM is able to offer in this sector is given by the potential integration with artificial intelligence systems (using a BIM IoT platform) or territory management (by means of a BIM GIS software).
+But the real opportunity that BIM is able to offer in this sector is given by the potential integration with artificial intelligence systems (using a BIM IoT platform) or territory management (by means of a BIM GIS software), the BIM GIS integration.
 This could help Smart Cities to create intelligent connections between buildings and infrastructures (such as transport systems, public services, and so on).

 What are the advantages of BIM in Smart Cities?